vaibhavgupta2499/vaibhavgupta2499/README.md

 Hi, I am Vaibhav Gupta, working on projects based on Data Science and Machine Learning.
-Please contact at +918800289304 or vaibhav.sonu99@gmail.com
+Please contact at *+918800289304* or [Mail me](mailto:vaibhav.sonu99@gmail.com).
+I have a knack for ***DATA*** and thus I am interested in this field.
+You can also connect to me on [LinkedIn](https://www.linkedin.com/in/vaibhav-gupta-98b5671b0/).
+Here you can see my [Resume](https://drive.google.com/file/d/1KrOn0I51z_5xHAVBE84WYWLNt87cA2TO/view?usp=sharing).